-The morning prayers were a nightmare for me as our father would wake us all up by 5:30 AM and he would begin the prayer with us in chorus.
+The morning prayers were a nightmare for me as our father woke us all up by 5:30 AM and he commenced the prayer with us in chorus.
 I always felt that the morning prayers were much longer than the evening prayers.
 After the prayers, we had to brush our teeth and get cracking with the household chores.
-Our father would distribute each one of us a task and later our eldest brother when he turned a teen took over the responsibility.
-By that time our father would have gone to milk the cows and clean up the cowshed.
+Our father distributed each one of us a task and later our eldest brother when he turned a teen took over the responsibility.
+By that time our father went to milk the cows and clean up the cowshed.

 My main chore when I came on vacation was to draw water out of the well in the courtyard using the pulley-rope-bucket system.
 In those days we did not have the pumping facility.
 This was the toughest chore among all and as I was away most of the year at school, my brothers wanted a relief and I did not mind it.
-Drawing of water would begin by 6 AM and would end only by 9 AM as water was needed for drinking, cooking, bathing, washing and also for the animals in the shed.
-Last requirement of water was for my mother to bathe before setting out to the school and by that time everyone else would have left home for their schools/ university.
+Drawing of water began by 6 AM and ended only by 9 AM as water was needed for drinking, cooking, bathing, washing and also for the animals in the shed.
+Last requirement of water was for my mother to bathe before setting out to the school and by that time everyone else left home for their schools/ university.
 This water drawing chore continued till I turned a teen as by that time a pump set was installed with pipes to distribute water to the kitchen, bathrooms and to the cowshed.
 During our last visit home, I wanted to show our son the pulley-rope-bucket system, but I could not find it anywhere.